presstofan/2019-nCov-data-collection/README.md

 # COVID-19 (2019 Novel Coronavirus) data collection

 This repo hosts a selection of data I gathered for the COVID-19 (2019 Novel Coronavirus).
+Analyses of the data were published to [databentobox.com](https://www.databentobox.com/).

 ## Data Sources